-It is widely accepted that “dehumanization is arguably the most morally dangerous intergroup bias, having played a pivotal role in many wars and genocides throughout history.”
-(Buckels and Trapnell 772) One of the most infamous instances of the 20th century was the Holocaust during World War II.
-Tadeusz Borowski, an Auschwitz survivor, shows us through his short stories, particularly “This Way for the Gas, Ladies and Gentlemen,” what day to day life was like in that time and place.
-Through his realistic fiction, he shows us how words and actions contribute to reduce humans to objects of scorn and apathy.
+It is widely accepted that “dehumanization is arguably the most morally dangerous intergroup bias, having played a pivotal role in many wars and genocides throughout history” (Buckels and Trapnell 772).
+One of the most infamous instances of the 20th century was the Holocaust during World War II.
+Tadeusz Borowski, an Auschwitz survivor, shows us through his short stories, particularly “This Way for the Gas, Ladies and Gentlemen,” what day-to-day life was like in that time and place.
+Through his realistic fiction, he shows us how words and actions contribute to reducing humans to objects of scorn and apathy.

 Auschwitz Concentration Camp

 The old saying goes “actions speak louder than words,” and it most certainly applies to the dehumanization that takes place.
 In the transports, referred to as “cattle cars” (36), the people are “inhumanly crammed” and “Monstrously squeezed together” (37).
 The children running on the ramps are viewed as “howling like dogs” (45); thus are treated as such by being kicked, thrown onto the trucks, or held down and shot in the back of the head.
 The passengers are constantly referred to as cattle throughout the story.
 The thousands delivered that day are simply beasts in the eyes of their receivers.